-Copyright © 2005-2009, Satisfice, Inc.
+Copyright © 2005-2011, Satisfice, Inc.

 Exploratory testing is the opposite of scripted testing.
 Both scripted and exploratory testing are better thought of as test approaches, rather than techniques.
 This is because virtually any test technique can be performed in either a scripted or exploratory fashion.
 Exploratory testing is often considered mysterious and unstructured.
 Not so!
 You just need to know what to look for.
-The following are some of the many dynamics that comprise exploratory testing.